Learning a Shape-adaptive Assist-as-needed Rehabilitation Policy from Therapist-informed Input

 \subsection{Patient Motion Preferences Encoding}

-For each therapy iteration, the impedance control in (\ref{equ-patient-side-impedance-robot}) is utilized to complete the movement therapy following a reference trajectory $\bx_r$ for $J$ times.
-Most recent actual trajectories of patient~(e.g. gray lines in the Fig.~\ref{Fig2:trajectory-deformation}(a)) are collected and down-sampled into a set of waypoints with length $N$ for learning a propabilistic model to encode the motion preferences.
-The dataset $\md_P$ is constructed as $\md_P = \{\{ \bxi_{n,j}^i, \bxi_{n,j}^o \}_{n=1}^N\}_{j=1}^{J}$. $\bxi_{n,j}^i \in \mathbb{R}^{d_i}$ and $\bxi_{n,j}^o \in \mathbb{R}^{d_o}$ represent the input and output vectors with dimensions of $d_i$ and $d_o$.
-This study focuses on time-driven trajectories for movement therapy, where the input $\bxi_{n,j}^i$ corresponds to time $\bt$, and the output $\bxi_{n,j}^o$ corresponds to the end-effector position $\bx$ of patient-side robot.
+For each therapy iteration, the therapist-side impedance controller in (\ref{equ-patient-side-impedance-robot}) is used to perform the movement therapy by tracking a reference trajectory $\bx_r$ for $J$ times.
+Most recent actual trajectories of patient~(e.g. gray lines in the Fig.~\ref{Fig2:trajectory-deformation}(a)) are collected and down-sampled into a set of waypoints with length $N$ for learning a probabilistic model to encode patient motion preferences~\cite{2025iroskmp,hou2026teachingbot}.
+The dataset $\md_P$ is constructed as $\md_P = \{\{ \bxi_{n,j}^i, \bxi_{n,j}^o \}_{n=1}^N\}_{j=1}^{J}$. $\bxi_{n,j}^i \in \mathbb{R}^{d_i}$ and $\bxi_{n,j}^o \in \mathbb{R}^{d_o}$ represent the input and output vectors with dimensions of $d_i$ and $d_o$, respectively.
+This study focuses on time-driven trajectories for movement therapy, where the input $\bxi_{n,j}^i$ corresponds to time $\bt$, and the output $\bxi_{n,j}^o$ corresponds to the end-effector position $\bx$ of the patient-side robot.
 GMMs are used to encode the mean and variance of motion preferences using collected waypoints in $\md^i_P$.
-The covariance encodes the variability of the actual trajectories.
-The resulting joint probability distribution of time $\bt$ and position $\bx$ is given as \ea{ \mp(\bt, \bx) = \sum\nolimits_{c=1}^C \varpi_c \mn(\bt, \bx | \bmu_c, \bSigma_c) } where $C$ is the number of Gaussian components, which controls the smoothness of the fitted mean trajectory.
-The Gaussian component parameters $\{\bmu_c, \bSigma_c, \varpi_c\}_{c=1}^C$ are characterized by its mean $\bmu_c$, covariance $\bSigma_c$, and weight $\varpi_c$, which can be estimated from $\md_P$ using the \textit{Expectation-Maximization} algorithm~\cite{huang2019kernelized}~(see green line and ellipses in Fig.~\ref{Fig2:trajectory-deformation}(a)).
-The conditional probabilistic trajectory, denoted by $\{\widehat{\bx}_n\}_{n=1}^N$, is then retrieved via GMR as \ea{ \mp(\widehat{\bx}_n | \bt_n) \sim \mn(\widehat{\bmu}_n, \widehat{\bSigma}_n) } where $\widehat{\bmu}_n$ and $\widehat{\bSigma}_n$ are the conditional mean and covariance that can be calculated using the estimated GMMs parameters.
+The covariance reflects the variability of the actual trajectories~\cite{zou2020learning}.
+The resulting joint probability distribution of time $\bt$ and position $\bx$ is given as $\mp(\bt, \bx) = \sum\nolimits_{c=1}^C \varpi_c \mn(\bt, \bx | \bmu_c, \bSigma_c)$. $C$ is the number of Gaussian components, which controls the smoothness of the fitted mean trajectory.
+The Gaussian component parameters $\{\bmu_c, \bSigma_c, \varpi_c\}_{c=1}^C$ are characterized by its mean $\bmu_c$, covariance $\bSigma_c$, and weight $\varpi_c$, estimated from $\md_P$ using the \textit{Expectation-Maximization} algorithm~(see green line and ellipses in Fig.~\ref{Fig2:trajectory-deformation}(a)).
+The conditional probabilistic trajectory, denoted by $\{\widehat{\bx}_n\}_{n=1}^N$, is then retrieved via GMR as $\mp(\widehat{\bx}_n | \bt_n) \sim \mn(\widehat{\bmu}_n, \widehat{\bSigma}_n)$. $\widehat{\bmu}_n$ and $\widehat{\bSigma}_n$ are the conditional mean and covariance that can be calculated from the estimated GMMs parameters.